lurbh/TechNexus-Frontend/README.md

-src/: Contains the source code of the React application. components/: Contains reusable UI components used across different pages. pages/: Contains React components representing different pages of the application. context/: Contains context providers and reducers for state management. services/: Contains utility functions for making HTTP requests and handling API responses. assets/: Contains static assets such as images and CSS files.
+src/: Contains the source code of the React application. components/: Contains reusable UI components used across different pages. pages/: Contains React components representing different pages of the application. context/: Contains context providers for state management. utils/: Contains utility functions assets/: Contains static assets such as images and CSS files.

 ## 8. Deployment: